You have read this article christmas

 I should add: I wondered how colorfast these would be, so I soaked one in a bowl of water for an hour.
 No bleeding occurred.
 I've been using them for weeks now, and they still look good.

-You have read this article sewing / tutorials with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/my-coaster-project-at-designsponge.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/my-coaster-project-at-designsponge.html.
 Thanks!